 As time goes on, the line between healthcare and technology becomes more blurred.
-Technology and healthcare have worked together for decades, with many machines like CT scanners, sterilizers and automatic surgical tables becoming staples in hospitals and other medical environments.
+Technology and healthcare have been working together for decades.
+Many machines like CT scanners, sterilizers and automatic surgical tables becoming staples in hospitals and other medical environments.

 Now, however, medical technology is presenting itself in new, less recognizable forms: wearable health monitors, smart scales and health-tracking applications, to name a few.

-This relatively new type of medical technology is not usually created or manufactured by large companies made up of thousands of employees like medical equipment of the past.
+This relatively new type of medical technology is not usually created or manufactured by large companies made up of thousands of employees.
+This was not the case for medical equipment of the past.
 They’re made by smaller independent teams on tighter budgets.
 In fact, over 80 percent of the 6,500 medical technology companies in the U.S. have fewer than 50 workers.